BrianLeoGoldman/BrianLeoGoldman/README.md

 <h1 align="center">Hi there 👋, my name is Brian 😁</h1>
 <p align="center">First, a little about myself.
 I am a Full Stack developer from Argentina 🇦🇷.
 I am a graduated Technician in Computer Programming from the University of Quilmes (UNQ). 👨‍🎓 Also have a degree in Sociology from the University of Buenos Aires (UBA).
 My pronouns are he/him/his.
-I like programming 🖥️, swimming 🏊 and traveling ✈️, and I love reading 📕 (mostly history and science-fiction).
-I also hope writing something of my own one day 📝.</p>
+I like programming, swimming and traveling, and I love reading (mostly history and science-fiction).
+I also hope writing something of my own one day.</p>
 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/5/53/Logo_unqui.png" width="180" height="75">&nbsp;&nbsp;&nbsp;
   <img src="https://inigem-uba.conicet.gov.ar/wp-content/uploads/sites/83/2015/11/UBA_logo_blanco111.png" width="190" height="75">